A planet-host ratio relation to synthesize microlensing and transiting exoplanet demography from Roman: Conclusions

 The PHRR favoured in our study is purely empirical and reflects a combination of intrinsic planet--host physics and observational selection biases present in a sample that has been observed mostly through a combination of transit and radial velocity measurements.
 Roman will observe a far larger sample, using microlensing rather the radial velocity to measure the mass ratio of cool planets.
 There is therefore every reason to expect that the relevant PHRR for Roman may differ from that found here.

 Nonetheless, there are strong reasons to consider using a PHRR over a mass-radius relation to tie together the Roman transit and microlensing samples.
 One reason is that all Roman transit and microlensing detections will have a well determined planet-host mass or size ratio, whilst many will not have a direct planet mass or radius measurement.
 Use of a PHRR can therefore allow the entire sample to be used for joint demographic studies.
-Secondly, Roman {\em will}\/ have a significant sample of direct mass and radius measurements, as well as host temperatures, thanks to its ability to directly detect many microlensing hosts, and its ability to combine high precision relative astrometry for de-blending and false-positive discrimination, as well as multi-band photometry and even crowded-field grism spectroscopy for host characterisation.
-Since Roman data will also include detection efficiencies, it should be possible from Roman data alone to self-calibrate the appropriate PHRR from sub-samples with secure host mass or radius measurements and then apply the PHRR to tie together the microlensing and transit datasets as a whole for reliable demographic studies.
+Secondly, Roman {\em should}\/ have a significant sample of direct mass and radius measurements, as well as host temperatures, thanks to its ability to directly detect many microlensing hosts, and its ability to combine high precision relative astrometry for de-blending and false-positive discrimination, as well as multi-band photometry and even crowded-field grism spectroscopy for host characterisation.
+Since Roman data will also include detection efficiencies, it should be possible from Roman data alone to self-calibrate the appropriate PHRR from sub-samples with secure host mass or radius measurements.
+Whilst the mass and radius measurements will not come from the same planets, parameters for a universal PHRR like the one in this paper can either be retrieved along with demographic model parameters, or be shown to be in tension with a convergent joint demographic analysis.